CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/Image-Management.md

 ### Remove Images from Local Repository

-Once you have upgraded all of your switches beyond a particular release of Cumulus Linux, you may want to remove any associated images from the NetQ LCM repository to save space on the server.
+Once you have upgraded all of your switches beyond a particular release of Cumulus Linux or NetQ, you may want to remove those images from the LCM repository to save space on the server.

 To remove images:

 1. Open the LCM dashboard.

-2. Click **Manage** on the Cumulus Linux Images card.
+2. Click **Manage** on the Cumulus Linux Images or NetQ Images card.

 3. On the **Uploaded** tab, select the images you want to remove.
 Use the filter option above the table to narrow down a large listing of images.

     {{<figure src="/images/netq/lcm-images-uploaded-tab-300.png" width="700">}}

+    {{<figure src="/images/netq/lcm-netq-images-uploaded-tab-310.png" width="700">}}

 4. Click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/bin-1.svg" height="18" width="18"/>.